dagrejs/dagre-d3/README.md

+# Important!

+**This project does not have a maintainer or active project members.
+There won’t be any support or attention to pull requests.
+Please do not contact previous maintainers unless you are qualified and have the resources to make a serious commitment to fully take over ownership of the project.**

 # dagre-d3 - A D3-based renderer for dagre

 [Dagre](https://github.com/dagrejs/dagre) is a JavaScript library that makes it easy to lay out directed graphs on